 While reporting entities that prepare and publish financial reports pursuant to FASB standards are not required to convert reported amounts to account for any differences in accounting policies between FASB and FASAB, additional data/information may still be required to be reported to supplement government-wide disclosure and other reporting requirements.
 SFFAS No. 47, Footnote 27 allows that Treasury and OMB will determine if there is a need for coordinated guidance to ensure government-wide consistency.

 FASAB explains in the SFFAS No. 47 the basis for its conclusions that certain requirements for information (such as intra-governmental balances to facilitate eliminations at the government-wide level) are not required through accounting standards, but instead could be required by guidance from OMB and/or Treasury (SFFAS No. 47, Par.
 A84).

 Entities with a determination of disclosure or related party (see Appendix 1b) will continue to report Treasury Account Symbols (TAS), if applicable, but when utilizing the disclosure or related party, TAS transactions must be processed as non-federal (N).
 This information is reported by the consolidation entities and not a direct report by the disclosure or related party.
 Therefore, if the entity has a relationship with a disclosure entity included in the government-wide financial statements or related party, make sure to report the federal or non-federal designation as non-federal.

-See Figure 2 for the FR reporting and submission dates regarding GTAS, intra-governmental transactions/balances, legal representation letters, Management Representation Letters (MRLs), and subsequent events.
+See Figure 2 for all the FR reporting and submission dates regarding, but not limited to, GTAS, intra-governmental transactions/balances, legal representation letters, Management Representation Letters (MRLs), annual restatements, adjustments, reclassification survey, and subsequent events.